kudobuilder/kudo.dev/content/blog/blog-2020-07-01-kudo-dependencies.md

 # KUDO Dependencies

 One of the most requested features (internally and externally) has been operator dependencies.
-We've experienced this pain ourselves: our own [Kafka](https://github.com/kudobuilder/operators/tree/master/repository/kafka) operator requires the user to manually [install Zookeeper](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/v1.3/install.md) as a prerequisite.
-This sounds simple enough but can get out of hand quickly as our [Flink demo](https://github.com/kudobuilder/operators/tree/master/repository/flink/docs/demo/financial-fraud) shows.
+We've experienced this pain ourselves: [Kafka](https://github.com/kudobuilder/operators/tree/master/repository/kafka) was one of the first KUDO operators, and it requires the user to manually [install Zookeeper](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/v1.3/install.md) as a prerequisite.
+This sounds simple enough but can get out of hand quickly with multiple dependencies as the [Flink demo](https://github.com/kudobuilder/operators/tree/master/repository/flink/docs/demo/financial-fraud) shows.

 We've been thinking about the best way of introducing dependencies to KUDO for a while now.
 A few months ago we created [KEP-29](https://github.com/kudobuilder/kudo/blob/main/keps/0029-operator-dependencies.md) that aimed at solving part of the problems.
 Dependencies are a complex topic.
 KEP-29 is not trying to boil the dependency ocean but rather limits itself to installation dependencies only, i.e. your operator instance and all its dependencies (including transitive ones) will be installed and/or removed as one unit.